w-smith/express-passport/readme.md

 #### Login POST Route handler

-We also need to have a route handler that deals with the login form after we have submit it.
+We also need to have a route handler that deals with the login form after we have submitted it.
 So in `users.js` lets also add:

 ```javascript
   function postLogin(request, response) {